 Grant Fritchey starts out reflecting on expansion of PASS content and offerings, year-round, and explains how they can help you future-proof your career.
-For this event specifically, he talks about learning pathways, which I blogged about previously here, and also about content streams, a new option for purchasing session content after the event.
+For this event specifically, he talks about learning pathways, and also about content streams, a new option for purchasing session content after the event.
 The different streams are architecture, analytics, and data management – now you can just buy the content for a single stream ($99), so you're not paying for content not relevant to you.

 He talks about the Community Zone, and recommends everyone network at things like the Birds of a Feather tables.
 He says it is the biggest exhibit hall ever, and that Microsoft is here in a big way.
 He says the Data Clinic offers you the ability to connect with product groups and engineers about your challenges.